Isaac-Ayanda/DevOps-Darey.io-pbl-project3/project3.md

 ![add code into Input.js](./images/add-code-into-input.jpg)

 9. Install Axios (with run yarn add axios or npm install axios) in client directory to make use of Axios Promise based HTTP client for the browser and node.js.

 ![install Axios](./images/install-axios-in-client.jpg)

-10. From the src in the components directory (cd src/components),  open the ListTodo.js file and insert the required code into the file
+10. From the src in the components directory (cd src/components),  open the ListTodo.js file and insert the required code into the file.
 ![open ListTodo ](./images/open-list-todo.jpg)
 ![insert code into ](./images/open-list-todo2.jpg)